Mugen-Spiegel/code-doc-ai/app_doc/services/post_formatter.md

-# PostFormatter Class
+## Overview

-The `PostFormatter` class is designed to format post objects by providing methods to generate a preview of the post body and convert the post title to uppercase.
+The `PostFormatter` class is designed to format post objects, specifically for displaying previews and uppercase titles.

 ## initialize method
-The `initialize` method is a constructor method that initializes a new instance of the `PostFormatter` class with a post object.
+The `initialize` method is the constructor for the `PostFormatter` class.
+It takes a `post` object as a parameter and sets it as an instance variable `@post`.

 ```ruby
 def initialize(post)